-CAUTION: Never connect AC main power to the output terminals U, V, W or Red, Blk/Yel, and Blk.
+CAUTION: Never connect AC main power to the output terminals U, V, W.

 WARNING: Under certain conditions, the motor load may automatically restart after a trip has stopped it.
 Make sure power to the drive has been disconnected before approaching or servicing the equipment.
 Otherwise, serious injury may occur.